willemevenwel/SPANAssignment/README.md

 The next steps was designing my framework for the application.
 I decided on implementing a watcher on a directory, which will listen for files dropped.
 These will be the sample files (I call them match files, like football match) and process them.

+Match files get processed line by line.
+Each line is split into the score which each team achieved and their name.
+This then gets inserted into the Match table.
+At this point the winner (or draw) gets determined.
+Scores then get allocated and processed for each team in the points table.

 In order to get the statistics, I thought to use an in memory database.
 I then also decided to implement a connection pooling data access layer framework.
 Which can assist in executing various queries on the data.